kylesaa/Reward-Calculator/Readme.md

 # Reward calculator
-A microservice application that calculate rewards.
+A microservice application that calculates rewards.

 ## Description
 The project is created using Springboot.